 Scanning begins when the Module is assigned.
-Conversion from Metric to English (or vice-versa) can be performed be setting the LevelConvert and the TempConvert parameters in the VRSCAN point associated with the TLS350 point.
+The DevType must match the configuration of the transmitter.
+Conversion from English to Metric can be performed be setting the LevelConvert and the TempConvert parameters in the LJSCAN point associated with the LJ2000 point.